arguslab/pag-web/argus-saf.md

 $ java -jar argus-saf_***-version-assembly.jar
 ```

-Above command will show you the usage of Argus-SAF.
+Above command will show you the usage of Argus-SAF:

-There are several modes you can use:

 ```sh
 Available Modes: